2019 Alumni Award Honorees

 This award recognizes an accomplished graduate of the past 10 years for significant contributions to and leadership in the recipient’s profession, community and/or Ursinus College.

 Ms. Elizabeth Cannon is a 2010 graduate of Ursinus whose impact at the college continues to be felt, even today.
-She was integral to the creation of UCARE, the Center for Advocacy, Responsibility and Engagement and today works as senior associate director at Civic House at the University of Pennsylvania, which closely mirrors UCARE.
+She was integral to the creation of UCARE, the Center for Advocacy, Responsibility and Engagement and currently works as senior associate director at Civic House at the University of Pennsylvania, which closely mirrors UCARE.
 Cannon’s current work at Civic House has her interfacing with Penn students in support of community service and social advocacy work in the West Philadelphia community and beyond.
 In her free time, Cannon serves on the Executive Board of the Victim Services Center of Montgomery County, where she has served as Vice President and Secretary of the Board.
-During her time as a student, Ms. Cannon studied abroad, was a member of the women’s lacrosse team and participated in Model UN.
+As a student, she co-founded UCARE, studied abroad, was a member of the women’s lacrosse team and participated in Model UN.

 This award recognizes two deserving seniors, who based on their undergraduate career, show promise of making significant contributions to and leadership in their careers, their community and/or Ursinus College.